dweinflash/dweinflash.github.io/_posts/2025-07-03-user-experience-prediction.md

 * Investigate the effect of radio measurements and quality of service (QoS) metrics on quality of experience.

-  * Radio Measurement: Reference Signal Received Power (RSRP)
+  * **Radio Measurement**: Reference Signal Received Power (RSRP)
-  * Quality of Service Measurement: Throughput
+  * **Quality of Service Measurement**: Throughput

 ## Takeaways

 * Random Forest and ARIMA can be used to predict buffer level with high accuracy, precision and recall.

   * Random forest model was especially effective in segmenting network level measurements using both a quantile binning and uniform binning approach.

   * ARIMA able to quickly output accurate predictions on QoE using a linear regression model based on lagged observations.

 * Simpler models perform noticeably better than compute-intensive LSTM networks.